realmorg/realm/apps/web/src/pages/docs/learn/bindings.md

 description: Learn how to bind data from an element's attributes, states, and global states to the custom elements.
 ---

+## Data Binding in Realm

-The data binding feature allows you to bind data from the element's attributes, states, and global states to the custom elements.
-It's similar feature like popular frameworks has (Vue, React, and Svelte).
+Data binding is a powerful feature in Realm that enables you to connect data from element attributes, states, and global states to custom elements.
+It's a feature you might already be familiar with if you've used popular frameworks like Vue, React, or Svelte.

-## How to bind data?
+## How to Bind Data

-You can bind data from attributes, state and global state by using `_` prefix follows with the name of element's attribute.
-And the value of the attribute is using prefix that we learn in the previous tutorial.
-If it's an attribute, use `@` prefix, if it's a state, use `#` prefix.
+In Realm, you can easily bind data from attributes, states, and global states by using a simple prefix notation.
+Here's how it works:

+- To bind data from an attribute, use the `@` prefix, e.g., `_attribute="@attr-name"`.
+- To bind data from a state, use the `#` prefix, e.g., `_attribute="#state-name"`.
+- To bind data from a global state, use the `:global` prefix followed by the attribute or state name, e.g., `attribute:global="#state-name"`.

+Let's take a look at some examples:

 ```html
 <custom-element name="person-identity">